-Surgery aims to remove all of the stomach cancer while keeping as much normal tissue as possible.
-The surgeon will remove some healthy tissue around the cancer to reduce the risk of the cancer returning.
-You may have an endoscopic resection or a gastrectomy depending on where the tumour is growing and how advanced the cancer is.
+Surgery aims to remove all of the stomach cancer while keeping as much of the stomach as possible.
+This may involve having several procedures during the operation.
+The surgeon will also remove some healthy tissue around the cancer to reduce the risk of the cancer returning.
+Different types of surgery can be used.
+The type you have will depend on where the cancer is in the stomach.

 Learn more about:

 - Types of surgery